-- 1. Regularly engaged in the business of borrowing securities of U.S. corporations and lending such securities to unrelated customers; and - 2.
-Subject to audit by the IRS under section 7602 or, in the case of a QI, an external auditor.
+1. Regularly engaged in the business of borrowing securities of U.S. corporations and lending such securities to unrelated customers; and

+2. Subject to audit by the IRS under section 7602 or, in the case of a QI, an external auditor.

 For further information about requirements for QSL status and the withholding requirements for substitute dividend payments, see Notice 2010-46, 2010-24 I.R.B.
-757, available at IRS.gov/irb/2010-24 IRB/ar09.html.
-Note that an entity will no longer be able to claim QSL status as of January 1, 2018.
+757. An entity may claim QSL status and be treated as a recipient for substitute dividend payments made before January 1, 2023.
+See Notice 2020-2.